snowplow/documentation/docs/api-reference/stream-collector/setup/index.md

 [![](https://img.shields.io/static/v1?label=Terraform&message=Registry&color=7B42BC&logo=terraform)](https://registry.terraform.io/modules/snowplow-devops/collector-kinesis-ec2/aws/latest)

-A Terraform module is available which deploys the stream collector on a AWS EC2 without the need for this manual setup.
+A Terraform module is available which deploys the collector on a AWS EC2 without the need for this manual setup.

 ## Run the collector

-The stream collector is on docker hub with several different flavours.
+The collector is on docker hub with several different flavours.
 Pull the image that matches the sink you are using:

 <CodeBlock language="bash">{
 `docker pull snowplow/scala-stream-collector-kinesis:${versions.collector}